Privacy at AstraZeneca

 What personal information does AstraZeneca collect?

-- identifying and contact information such as name, address, employment details, email address and mobile phone number;
+- contact information such as your address, employment details, email address and mobile phone number; and

 - educational and professional membership information;

-- bank account details if required for payments; and
+- financial information such as bank account details, if required for payments;

 How does AstraZeneca collect personal information?